Skip to content

 PostPilot's API connection now provides three distinct endpoints, each designed for a specific use case:

-Endpoint Best for Requires address?
+API Name Endpoint Best for Requires address?

 MailMatch™ via API api_email_contact MailMatch™ campaigns — send via email only, PostPilot looks up the address No